-The SPOT Earth observation system designed by CNES and operated by Spot Image, has been in operation since February 1986.
-In May 2002 the SPOT-5 satellite added its new capabilites to the SPOT family.
+The SPOT earth observation system designed by CNES, had been in operation since February 1986.
+In May 2002 the SPOT-5 satellite added its new capabilities to the SPOT family.
 SPOT-5 was orbited by an Ariane 4 launcher.
-The satellite is foreseen to be under nominal operations up to 2014 as a minimum, and finally operated nominally until March 2015.
+The satellite was foreseen to be under nominal operations up to 2014 as a minimum, and finally operated nominally until March 2015.

-Compared to its predecessors, SPOT-5 offers greatly enhanced capabilities due to SPOT-5's improved 5-metre and 2.5-metre resolution.
-The satellite provides an ideal balance between high resolution and wide-area coverage.
-SPOT-5's other key feature is the unprecedented acquisition capability of the on-board HRS imaging instrument, which has the ability to take stereopair images quasi-simultaneously.
-Stereo pair imagery is vital for applications that call for 3D terrain modeling.
+Compared to its predecessors, SPOT-5 offered greatly enhanced capabilities due to SPOT-5's improved 5-metre and 2.5-metre resolution.
+The satellite provided an ideal balance between high resolution and wide-area coverage.
+SPOT-5's other key feature was the unprecedented acquisition capability of the on-board HRS imaging instrument, which had the ability to take stereo pair images quasi-simultaneously.
+Stereo pair imagery is vital for applications that call for 3D terrain modelling.

 Mission Facts and Figures